busyxin/BusyBlog/src/pages/blog/2022-05-31-current-projects-may-2022.md

 * **<a href="https://www.linkedin.com/company/81603975/admin/" target="_blank" rel="noopener noreferrer">Zealsio</a>**
 * **<a href="https://www.linkedin.com/company/81603975/admin/" target="_blank" rel="noopener noreferrer">Psychedelics Integration (To-do)</a>**

-Last but not least, you can donate.
+Last but not least, you can also donate.
 More than the quantity is about the message and your presence as a donor.
-(Friends of mine, get in touch!):
+(Friends of mine, please get in touch before chipping in!):

 * **<a href="https://www.buymeacoffee.com/psychedelics/" target="_blank"  rel="noopener noreferrer">buymeacoffee.com/psychedelics</a>**